DVM Transfer Program

 Applications may be considered if available positions exist within the third-year class only.
-Currently, each class in the DVM program of the School of Veterinary Medicine shall consist of no more than 138 students.
+Currently, each class in the DVM program of the School of Veterinary Medicine shall consist of 138 students.
 Should no positions be available, applicants for Admission in Advanced Standing will be notified that no positions exist.

 The Dean and the Associate Deans for Academic Programs and Student Programs will decide in July of each academic year whether the opportunity to apply for Admission in Advanced Standing will be available for admission in the subsequent academic year.
 Applications may be submitted at any time prior to the filing deadline which is currently May 1 of the year the applicant intends to enroll.

 When positions are available in a given class, further review and evaluation of the application may take place at the discretion of the Dean for Student Programs.
 All applicants must meet the following criteria for selection:

 The applicant must have a strong academic record in his/her undergraduate program.
 At minimum, the candidate’s BLP score used for the regular admissions process must meet or exceed the average BLP score for the class in which the candidate is seeking admission.
 BLP is the quantitative measure we are now using to rank applicants – it is based on a combination of quantitative data including GPA’s (overall science courses, and last 45 graded semester units), GRE quantitative score, and quantitative input from external letters.
 The average overall science GPA is 3.6-7; last 45 semester units is 3.7-8 and 74% for the quantitative GRE.

 The applicant must be currently enrolled in an AVMA-accredited DVM program and must be in excellent academic and ethical standing in that program.
 The specific minimum benchmark will be that the applicant is in the top quartile of students in the Veterinary School in which the applicant is currently enrolled as determined by GPA or class rank.